-- Summer 2013: Intern in the organization of your choice, anywhere in the world.
+- Summer 2016: Intern in the organization of your choice, anywhere in the world.
 Tackle issues of international importance like coexistence, human rights, international law, hunger relief, gender equality, development, education, global health, AIDS prevention, refugee assistance, or something we haven't thought of!

-- Fall 2013: Take a course with the other Fellows to reflect and write about the internship experience.
+- Fall 2016: Take a course with the other Fellows to reflect and write about the internship experience.

 Sorensen Fellows receive a $4000 stipend ($3500 if internship is in the U.S.) intended to cover travel and modest living expenses for a summer internship.

-Click here to learn about Ted Sorensen, JFK's presidential speechwriter, for whom the fellowship is named.The 2013 Sorensen Fellowship application deadline has passed.
-Check out the application page to see what the process might look like in 2014.
+Click here to learn about Ted Sorensen, JFK's presidential speechwriter, for whom the Fellowship is named.